Condition Care Guide

 Like so many diseases, gout is likely an artifact of inflammation and habits of lifestyle, which means following an anti-inflammatory diet and making changes in lifestyle should be the first line of defense.
-The following should be emphasized:
+The following should be emphasized in gout treatment:

 - Avoid meats that are particularly rich sources of uric acid such as organ meats, sardines and anchovies.
 Physicians used to advise cutting back on purine-rich plant foods such as lentils, peas, beans, mushrooms, cauliflower and spinach; however, recent research has shown no correlation between eating such foods and incidence of gout attacks.

 - Eliminate coffee and all other caffeine sources from the diet.